 COVID-19 has left a lasting impact on the speaking business.
 Accelerating the shift to a digital business model and adding emphasis to growing your digital footprint.

 Having a great message means nothing if you can’t get it out to the world.
-A lot of times speakers struggle out of the gate, because event planners usually want to see some type of proof that you can deliver a great speech.
+A lot of times speakers struggle out of the gate because event planners usually want to see some type of proof that you can deliver a great speech.
 However, if you are just starting out you have no such proof because no one has ever booked you.

 Media becomes mass media once it reproduced in quantity, and mass media is what is going to help you stand out from the pack!
 Why not take a version of your signature talk and retool the content into short digital pieces?

-Whether you speak at conferences, retreats, host workshops, give keynotes, speech to schools, do sales training, coaching, consulting, etc. You need to be out in front of your people consistently.
+Whether you speak at conferences, retreats, host workshops, give keynotes, speak to schools, do sales training, coaching, consulting, etc. You need to be out in front of your people consistently.
 Some type of daily content is recommend for the fastest growth.

 With platforms like Youtube, Instagram, Linkedin, Spotify, etc. It has never been more easy to showcase your expertise.
 Simultaneously planting seeds of your content to harvest later.
 Via speaking engagements, followers, coaching clients, press inquiries, etc.

-Sometimes you are going to post a piece of content that doesn’t work out the way you planned, and that’s apart of the game.
-It’s no different from a musician releasing a song that they feel is a sure fire hit record but the fans think otherwise.
+Sometimes you are going to post a piece of content that doesn’t work out the way you planned, and that’s a part of the game.
+It’s no different from a musician releasing a song that they feel is a sure-fire hit record but the fans think otherwise.
 It just takes that piece of content to change everything for you.